satyakees/FaultNet/README.md

-#  PyTorch implementation of Fault picking with 3D-UNets
+#  PyTorch implementation of Fault picking with 3D-UNets .
+Models to be added